andrebf6/Collision-avoidance-strategy-for-two-KMR-iiwa-robots-in-a-warehouse-crosssing/README.md

   -  kmr_navigation

- This package handles navigation of the KMR iiwa robot.
+ This package handles the navigation of the KMR iiwa robot.
 It contains the collsion avoidance algorithms: CA\_kuka (with communication) and CAE\_kuka (without communication).

  -  kmr_simulation